 In 2021, MDE hired Rané Garcia as the first Director of Diversity, Equity, and Inclusion to lead a department responsible for creating and supporting initiatives designed to foster what MDE calls increased “fairness and inclusion” in Michigan public schools.
 MDE also leads the African American Student Initiative (AASI), a professional development program for Michigan educators designed to encourage personal and professional transformation through a more comprehensive understanding of issues of race, racism, power, privilege, and systematic barriers.

 Also in 2021, MDE approved two innovative alternative routes to teacher certification.
-Detroit Public Schools Community District (DPSCD) On the Rise Academy was approved to support employees of DPSCD, including para-educators and academic interventionists, in obtaining their teaching certification, as well as current DPSCD teachers who want to obtain additional teaching endorsements in mathematics, science, and elementary education.
-The program at DPSCD is research-based and includes job-embedded professional development as well as coaching for newly certified teachers.
+Detroit Public Schools Community District (DPCSD) On the Rise Academy was approved to support employees of DPCSD, including para-educators and academic interventionists, in obtaining their teaching certification, as well as current DPCSD teachers who want to obtain additional teaching endorsements in mathematics, science, and elementary education.
+The program at DPCSD is research-based and includes job-embedded professional development as well as coaching for newly certified teachers.

 In addition to the efforts of MDE, other organizations and causes have stepped up to help address inequities in Michigan public education.
 One such organization, New Paradigm Schools, focuses on recruiting, training, and retaining high-quality educators of color in Michigan public schools.
 This program is intended to increase the diversity of Michigan educators in Detroit as well as statewide.